celeste-nunez/TeamRocket/README.md

 Web Application

 ### Description
-Our program will be a web application that allows users the opportunity to track create new habits, track their habits, and schedule reward systems for consisten
+Our program is be a web application that gives users the opportunity to track and create new habits, in the form of pets, called Habitlings.

 ### List Requirements
 #### Requirements:
-- [x] Login
+- [x] Authenticated Login (Google)
-- [ ] Menu
+- [x] Menu/Genereal Site Navigation
-- [ ] store user data
+- [x] Store + Retrieve User Data
-- [ ] data base
+- [x] Dynamically populate website with retrieved user data
-- [ ] Goal navigation
+- [x] Goal Tracking + Streaks

 ### Determine Team Roles
 Assign roles to each team member.
 If you have fewer than 6 people, then some team members will need to have 2 roles.
 Refer to the Team Project Description in I-Learn for a description of each role.